mguldner/Data_Algorithms/README.md

 # Algorithms
 List of self-coded algorithms for further use.

-For the Machine Learning algorithms, I used the free book "A Course in Machine Learning" of Hal Daumé III.
+For the Machine Learning Decision Tree algorithm, I used the free book "A Course in Machine Learning" of Hal Daumé III.
 See website http://ciml.info/ and Github https://github.com/hal3 of the author of the book.

 ## Graph Theory